-Great Barrier Reef 2 day Liveaboard Resort Dive Adventure Includes 5 Daytime Resort Dives at beautiful Outer Great Barrier Reef locations, for those who do not hold a scuba diving license – no experience necessary!
+Great Barrier Reef 2 day Liveaboard Resort Dive Adventure Includes 5 Daytime Resort Dives at beautiful Outer Great Barrier Reef locations, for those who do not hold a scuba diving license and are medically fit to do so – no experience necessary!

 Reef Encounter, Australia’s only floating luxury boutique hotel, is situated on the spectacular Great Barrier Reef off the coast of Cairns and offers guests a unique opportunity to enjoy the ultimate Great Barrier Reef experience as briefly or for as long as they want.

 Reef Encounter is for anyone who wishes to experience the Great Barrier Reef – whether it be to enjoy the sunset, sleep on the reef, snorkeling or Scuba diving with time to really to enjoy the beauty and uniqueness of the quality reef and marine life or for those mad keen divers who want to explore everything under the water!

 Reef Encounter offers all the luxury facilities of a reef resort while floating on the pristine waters of the Great Barrier Reef – making it one of the most unique holiday escapes in Australia.

 - 2 days and 1 night on the Great Barrier Reef onboard Cairns Premier Liveaboard “Reef Encounter”

 - Time to enjoy the beauty of the Great Barrier Reef